Open-Telecoms-Data/open-fibre-data-standard/docs/support/index.md

 * Providing guidance on mapping your data structures to OFDS
 * Giving you feedback on draft data files, and checking the structure of your data

-Helpdesk support is delivered through collaboration with [Open Data Services](https://opendataservices.coop).
+Support is delivered in collaboration with [Open Data Services Co-operative](https://opendataservices.coop).

 Through funding from the World Bank, this support is provided free of charge.